meyian/fcc-accra-website/README.md

 This is the repository for the freeCodeCamp Accra website.

-For now, you can see the site at: (silly-porter.surge.sh)[silly-porter.surge.sh]
+For now, you can see the site at: [silly-porter.surge.sh](silly-porter.surge.sh)

 Anyone can contribute.